Korn Ferry (KFY)

 Turnover ratios

-The analysis of Korn Ferry's activity ratios over the specified periods reveals several noteworthy trends and patterns:
+The analysis of Korn Ferry's activity ratios over the specified periods reveals trends and shifts in operational efficiency and working capital management.

 Inventory Turnover: